vinaynagaraj88/DataScience_Portfolio/P1 - Employee Attrition/README.md

 ### Conclusion

-1) Transaction time does not have any influence on prediction of fraudulent transaction.
+1) As proven by Graph Analysis and SelectKBest, ‘OverTime’ plays a major factor in employee attrition.
-2) SMOTE oversampling technique helped overcome the Imbalanced datasets challenge.
+2) Using Random Forest Model our model will correctly predict if the employee would leave the company or not 78.3% of the time.
-3) Best suited classification model for our dataset would be Random forest model.
+3) Logistic Regression Model our model will correctly predict if the employee would leave the company or not 75% of the time.
-4) 98.528% of the time, Random Forest model will correctly predict if the transaction was fraudulent or not.
+4) Random forest model has fewer false positives than logistic regression making it a better model.
-5) 98.032% of the time, Logistic Regression model will correctly predict if the transaction was fraudulent or not.
+5) Ingesting more data to our machine learning model will help us get better results from what we have achieved here in our research.

 [Link to code in GitHub](https://github.com/vinaynagaraj88/DataScience_Portfolio/tree/main/P1%20-%20Employee%20Attrition)